Jury orders Dow Chemical to pay $400 million in price-fixing case

-(Reuters) - A federal jury has ordered Dow Chemical Co DOW.N to pay $400 million in a price-fixing case involving chemicals used to make foam products in cars, furniture and packaging, according to court documents.
+Feb 20 (Reuters) - Dow Chemical Co on Wednesday was ordered by a federal jury to pay $400 million in a price-fixing case over chemicals used to make a wide range of foam products found in cars, furniture and packaging, according to court documents.

-Last month, it went to trial in a federal court in Kansas City.

-The plaintiffs, purchasers of urethane chemicals, had sought more than $1 billion in damages from Dow.
+The plaintiffs, purchasers of urethane chemicals, had sought more than $1 billion in damages.

-If the $400 million verdict is approved by the judge overseeing the case, it could be tripled under federal antitrust law.
+If the $400 million verdict is sustained by the judge overseeing the case, it may be tripled under federal antitrust law.

 David Bernick, an attorney for Dow, said that the company would seek to dismiss the lawsuit in a post-trial motion.

-Separately, Dow said in a statement late on Wednesday that it was disappointed the jury found price fixing conduct during part of the time frame at issue, and that it continues to deny those allegations.

-The plaintiffs had sought damages for a five-year conspiracy, but the jury did not find Dow liable for the full five years, he said.
+The plaintiffs had sought damages for a five-year conspiracy, noted Bernick.
+But the jury did not find Dow liable for the full five years, he said.

 “We think it’s very clear that the jury rejected the five-year class conspiracy claim and there was no other claim,” Bernick said.